Omar-Karimov/ArztAI/README.md

 ### About Project

-In this project we will created app which can identify different types of diseases, such as brain tumor, COVID, pneumonia, and heart failure.
+In this project I have created app which can identify different types of diseases, such as brain tumor, COVID, pneumonia, and heart failure.
 In the implementation of this project used different methods of deep learning and machine learning.
 ArztAI deployed and hosted in Streamlit Sharing.

 ![image1](https://user-images.githubusercontent.com/68358028/119236773-1ad3c100-baee-11eb-997b-16edf4702fc6.png)